 A stroller or pram.
 This leads us to wonder if babies view their stroller as their own personal car.

-If someone says that you're cunning, that means that they think you're cheating, perhaps on a test.
+If someone says that you're cunning, that means that they think you're cheating, perhaps on a test or game.
 You can see how this one is somewhat related to the original word.
 A person who cheats is probably at least a little cunning or sly.